“In order to know through experience what happens beyond death,

 “All those who came to me for Shaktipat …. are my spiritual heirs.
 For my energy works through them.”

-May those reading these stories also receive Guruji’s blessings.
-In sharing them, I especially wish that they help inspire younger people to whom we bequeath our future, as they inherit the mistakes and learning experiences of their forebears in an extraordinary and unprecedented “new normal” world.
+May those reading or hearing these stories also enjoy Guruji’s continuing blessings.
+In sharing them, I especially pray that they’ll help inspire younger people as they inherit the learning experiences of their forebears in an extraordinary “new normal” world.

 And so may it be!